 One reminder that could reduce a lot of needless capitalization is this: Just because something within the company is commonly known by a particular name does not mean it should be capitalized.

 A stylebook or dictionary usually will explain the exceptions and subtle distinctions.
 But because people don’t use resources enough for guidance, such common nouns as customer, team, and program are routinely capitalized, though they should rarely be.
 For example, the word west is not capitalized when used as a compass direction but it is when it refers to a geographic region (West Coast), because that is the formal name of that area.

 If your company has a style guide and the word you are struggling with is not listed, then consult a stylebook or the dictionary.
 If you are still confused, give it some thought and make your best guess.
-The important thing is to be consistent throughout the document or message you are writing.
+More often than not, you should lean toward lower casing the word, but most important, be consistent throughout the document or message you are writing.

 - It is the formal, proper name of something (Starbucks Corporation, Time magazine).

 - It is a popular, recognized name that is well established, usually after decades of use, such as the Bay Area (San Francisco) or the Street (Wall Street).